nlf/muckraker/README.md

 // in this example a 'users' table exists

 const Muckraker = require('muckraker');
-const mr = new Muckraker({
+const db = new Muckraker({
   connection: { // passes through to the pg library
     host: 'localhost',
     database: 'my_app'
   }
 });

-mr.connect().then((db) => {

 // the 'db' object will now have a 'users' property corresponding to the existing table
 // db.users.find(q) return an array of users, optionally passing 'q' as a WHERE clause
 // db.users.findOne(q) returns a single user, again optionally passing 'q'
 // db.users.insert(data) inserts the data into the users table and returns the inserted row
 // db.users.update(q, data) updates rows matching q with data and returns an array of all modified rows
 // db.users.updateOne(q, data) updates rows matching q with data and returns a single modified row
-  // db.users.destroy(q) deletes rows, optionally passing 'q' as a WHERE clause (this method returns no results) });
+// db.users.destroy(q) deletes rows, optionally passing 'q' as a WHERE clause (this method returns no results)
 ```

 Additionally, muckraker will enumerate any stored functions you have and attach them to the database object namespacing those that match an existing table